xcxhy/ADBT/README.md

 It is still being updated, slowly updating functions.
 Finally, a conversational bot for merchandise might be added.

 The model is very important for us.
-We add the qa model.
+We add the vqa model.

+We use the ChatGPT to